okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Okta recommends that you generate an instance for testing each protocol supported by your integration:

 * You must generate separate instances for testing if you support two SSO protocols (one for OIDC and one for SAML).
 The OIN Submission Tester can only test one protocol at a time.
-* If your integration supports SCIM and SSO protocols, then create one instance for SCIM testing and one instance for each SSO protocol testing.
+* If your SSO integration also supports SCIM, then create one instance for SCIM protocol testing and one instance for each SSO protocol testing.

 However, there are certain conditions where you can test two protocols on one instance.
 You can create one instance for SSO and SCIM testing if your integration meets all of these conditions:

 * Supports SCIM and one SSO protocol
 * Doesn't support SSO JIT
-* Enabled the **Create User** SCIM operation
+* The **Create User** SCIM operation is enabled

-There's a maximum of five active instances allowed in a Developer Edition org, so manage your test instances accordingly.
+A Developer Edition org has a maximum of five active instances, so manage your test instances accordingly.
 See [Deactivate an app instance in your org](#deactivate-an-app-instance-in-your-org) to deactivate any instances you aren't using.

 #### Generate an instance for <StackSnippet snippet="protocol-name" inline/>